Here’s a list of books for kids that can help young children develop healthy body boundaries and improve their self-esteem.

 by

-Miles Is The Boss Of His Body is a fun, engaging way to explore the potentially difficult topic of kids’ personal safety.
-On his 6th birthday, Miles’ excitement is dimmed when he finds himself being pinched, noogied, hugged too tight, picked up and tickled by his well-intentioned family and decides he’s had enough!
-When Miles decrees that he is the “Boss of his body,” his whole family expresses support and respect for his personal boundaries.
+Miles Is the Boss of His Body is a fun, engaging way to explore the potentially complex topic of kids’ safety.
+On his 6th birthday, Miles’ excitement is dimmed when he’s pinched, noogied, hugged too tightly, picked up, and tickled by his well-intentioned family, and he decides he’s had enough!
+When Miles decrees that he is the “Boss of his body,” his whole family expresses support and respect for his boundaries.

 Without being taught about body boundaries, a child may be too young to understand when abuse is happening—or that it’s wrong.
-This straightforward, gentle book offers a tool parents, teachers, and counselors can use to help children feel, be, and stay safe
+This straightforward, gentle book offers a tool for parents, teachers, and counselors to help children feel, be, and stay safe.

 Books That Help Kids Develop Healthy Personal Boundaries: Resources for Parents and Caregivers

-Body Safety Education: A Parents Guid to Protecting Kids from Sexual Abuse
+Body Safety Education: A Parent’s Guide to Protecting Kids from Sexual Abuse by

-A step-by-step guide for parents and carers on how to protect children from sexual abuse through personal Body Safety Education.
-This guide contains simple, practical and age-appropriate ideas, as well as important information on how abusers groom and signs a child maybe being sexually abused.
+Body Safety Education is a step-by-step guide for parents and carers about protecting children from sexual abuse through personal Body Safety Education.
+This guide for parents, teachers, and other caregivers contains simple, practical, and age-appropriate ideas, as well as important information on how abusers groom and about signs that show a child may be experiencing sexual abuse.

-As parents, teachers, counselors, and caregivers, we need to help our children develop healthy personal body boundaries.
-These books for preschoolers and up will help children understand and identify good touch verses bad touch.
+As parents, teachers, counselors, and caregivers, we need to help our children develop healthy personal boundaries around their bodies.
+These books for preschoolers and up will help children understand and identify good and bad touches.

-Learning how to say no to unwanted advances from both friends and strangers is important to a child’s social-emotional health and development, and may save them from molestation and sexual abuse.
+Learning to say no to unwanted advances from friends and strangers is vital to a child’s social-emotional health and development.
+It may save them from molestation and sexual abuse.

 You may also like Books That Teach Kids Important Life Lessons and the other book lists below.
 Click on the links to see them.